Morgan State Bears basketball

-The Morgan State Bears men's basketball team represents Morgan State University, located in Baltimore, Maryland, in Division I basketball competition.
+The Morgan State Bears basketball team represents Morgan State University, located in Baltimore, Maryland, in Division I basketball competition.
 They currently compete in the Mid-Eastern Athletic Conference.
-The Bears are currently coached by Kevin Broadus and play their home games at the Talmadge L. Hill Field House (4,250).
+The Bears are currently coached by Kevin Broadus and play their home games at the Talmadge L. Hill Field House.
 They were the 1974 NCAA Division II national champions.
+Morgan State has appeared two times in the NCAA tournament, most recently in 2010.

 History

 The program hosted the first interracial American basketball game played south of the Mason–Dixon line on February 12, 1952, a 65–63 loss to Loyola College in Maryland.

 Post-season

 NCAA Division I Tournament results

 The Bears have appeared in two NCAA Division I Tournaments.
 Their combined record is 0–2.

 National Invitation Tournament results

 The Bears have appeared in one National Invitation Tournament.
 Their combined record is 0–1.

 The Basketball Classic results

 The Bears have appeared in The Basketball Classic one time.
 Their record is 0–1.